 Learn to surf

 Cottesloe is the birthplace of surfing and surf lifesaving in Western Australia.
 Grab a board and learn to hang ten with Surfing Lessons Cottesloe.
 Western Australia's only family owned and operated surfing school offers a Safe Surfing Program for people of all ages and abilities.

 The wide grassy Cottesloe Esplanade, shaded by giant Norfolk Pine trees, offers lovely spots for picnics or just watching the ocean.
 Outdoor music concerts are often held here.
 Enjoy the noisy chatter of the colourful rainbow lorikeet birds that live in the trees.

 The Rottnest Channel Swim is an annual open water swimming event from Cottesloe Beach to Rottnest Island, held each February.
 It is one of the largest open water swimming events in the world, covering about 20 kilometres (12 miles).
 You can choose to compete as a solo swimmer, in a duo or as part of a team.

 Cycle the trails

 The cycling and walking route from Cottesloe to Hillarys covers 25 kilometres (16 miles) of stunning Perth coastline, but you don't have to do the whole thing.
-Pick any section of the route to tackle by foot or hire a bike from Gecko Bike Hire.
-If you're up for a challenge, the Bush to Beach Trail is a well signposted 16 kilometre (10 mile) walking and cycling trail that starts in Perth and finishes near Cottesloe Beach.
+Pick any section of the route to tackle by foot or hire a bike.
+If you're up for a challenge, the Bush to Beach Trail is a well signposted 16-kilometre (10-mile) walking and cycling trail that starts in Perth and finishes near Cottesloe Beach.